 Given that the main burden of surveys lies on the respondents, the feasibility of the recommendation will depend on their willingness to participate.
 However, in light of the importance attributed to the RDS (WHOIS) in recent discussions, this risk seems to be manageable.
-Conducting surveys and possibly also studies would create an administrative and possibly also financial burden for ICANN as an organization, which however seems manageable in light of the benefits that are to be expected.
+Conducting surveys and possibly studies would create an administrative and potential financial burden for ICANN as an organization.
+However, this burden seems manageable in light of the benefits that are to be expected.